collocations.org

 Higher productivity has enabled them to increase their profit margins.

-cut, erode, reduce, squeeze
+cut, cut into, erode, reduce, squeeze

 Price rises have eroded profit margins.

-MARGIN + VERB
+margin + VERB

-at a ~
+at a margin

 They are operating at very low margins.

-~ on
+margin on

 They hope to improve their margins on computers.